Working hard in the background...

 No. Applicants can also check out the Home Trust Preferred Visa Card for an unconditional no-fee contender with no foreign transaction fees.

-The Wealthsimple Visa Infinite Card is best suited to premium clients to extract the most value out of the card.
+The Wealthsimple Visa Infinite Card is best suited to premium clients or those who make eligible direct deposits to extract the most value out of the card.
 Without the waived annual fee, the card's rewards, coverage, and perks are less impressive compared to other paid cards of similar value.

 About the author